MESD/SettingsBundle/Resources/doc/storing-user-settings.md

 ###Step 1 - Create a new Hive

-The first thing we need to do is define a new hive for our user settings.
+The first thing we need to do is define a new hive for the user settings.
 It's important that we create the new hive using the 'definedAtHive' command line option.
-We want the settings defined at the hive level because we'll want all of our users to have the same settings.
+We want the settings defined at the hive level because we'll want all of the users to have the same settings.
 Only the setting values will be different, or at least we'll have support for the values to be different.
 You can give the hive whatever name you want, we'll use `User` for this example.
 Additionally, we'll give the hive a description of `User Settings`.